Studying human life, thoughts and actions through material evidence

 Few other fields of study combine intellectual pursuit with such a diverse set of practical skills, incorporating approaches from both the sciences and the humanities.
 There's almost no field of enquiry that cannot be connected to archaeology; archaeologists study animal bones, plants, sediments, human remains, tools and settlements, shipwrecks, rock art, the human use of oceans and landscapes as well as the history of the study of the past itself.

 UWA Archaeology has expertise in working in Australia and the Indo-Pacific region as well as Europe, Africa and North America.
 Our staff and students work on collaborative projects together with industry partners and Indigenous communities across Australia, and our researchers are engaged in planning, social policy, community development, media, public relations, education, database management, and natural resource management.
+The lead for the Discipline of Archaeology is Professor Peter Veth.

 - WA Museum